handsontable/handsontable/docs/README-DEPLOYMENT.md

     docker push docker.pkg.github.com/handsontable/handsontable/handsontable-documentation:latest
     ```

-### Deploying the docs from GitHub Actions
+### Deploying the documentation from GitHub Actions

-GitHub Actions deploys the docs automatically for each commit pushed to the `develop` branch.
+GitHub Actions deploys the documentation automatically after each commit pushed to the `develop` branch.

 ### Manual deployment

-You can deploy the docs manually, from any branch:
+You can deploy the documentation manually, from any branch:

 1. On a GitHub repository, select the **Actions** tab.
 2. On the left, select **Documentation**.